getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 ## Status page

-We now have a [status page](https://carinabyrackspace.statuspage.io/)
+We now have a [status page](https://carinabyrackspace.statuspage.io/).
+We'd like to keep you apprised of issues anywhere on our platform.

-There have been issues with the public swarm discovery service and we'd like to keep you all apprised of issues anywhere on our platform.
-We'll be migrating off of the public swarm discovery service as soon as we can.
+Recently there have been issues with the public Swarm discovery service.
+We'll be migrating off of the public Swarm discovery service as soon as we can.
 HugOps to the Swarm team at Docker.

 ## docker.sock is now available